opusonesolutions/idp-schedule-provider/idp_schedule_provider/forecaster/resources/events_response.md

 ## Event Variables

-### Electric Vehicle Station (EV) Schedules
+### Electric Vehicle Charging Station (EV) Events

 <details>
-An event schedule will be used for an EV when it is in *Global* mode and performing an OPF.
+EV events will be used when an EV is in *Global* control mode and the specified analysis objective is an OPF.
 When in this mode the optimization engine will make use of the provided events to determine how to optimally charge the electric vehicle to meet the desired objective.

-If no charging events are provided, the EV Station is assumed to be doing nothing and will consume no power.
+If no charging events are provided or there are no events active for a timepoint, the EV station is assumed to be doing nothing and will consume no power.

 | Variable Name          | Description                                                              | Units |
 | ---------------------- | ------------------------------------------------------------------------ | ----- |